trachwo/masters-of-shithead/PYINSTALLER.md

 D:\Projects\masters-of-shithead\> venv\Scripts\activate
 (shithead) D:\Projects\masters-of-shithead\>
 ```
-In case of a new virtual environment, install the arcade and the pyinstaller package first:
+In case of a new virtual environment, install the arcade, numpy, and the pyinstaller packages first:
 ```
-(shithead) D:\Projects\masters-of-shithead\> pip install arcade (shithead) D:\Projects\masters-of-shithead\> pip install pyinstaller
+(shithead) D:\Projects\masters-of-shithead\> pip install arcade (shithead) D:\Projects\masters-of-shithead\> pip install numpy (shithead) D:\Projects\masters-of-shithead\> pip install pyinstaller
 ```
+**NOTE**: At the time of writing I wasn't able to install the arcade library on Python 3.11 or later.
+Use pyenv-win to install Python 3.10.1  and make it the default version with **'pyenv global 3.10.1'**.

 Create the entry-point script *shithead_start.py* in 'D:\Projects\masters-of-shithead\src' with an editor:
 ```
 from shithead.__main__ import main